Your doctor doesn’t return your calls, answer your questions or treat you with respect. When is it time to find a new doctor?

 Sometimes, it’s best to overlook a small misunderstanding, insensitive remark or oversight by your doctor or the office staff.
 Was it just a bad day?
 Or has this happened before?

 If you have a fairly good relationship or have been with the doctor for some time, it is worth trying to address a minor problem instead of just leaving the practice.
-Other times, the issue is serious or recurring.
+Other times, the problem is serious or recurring.
 That’s when you owe it to yourself and your family to find a new doctor.
 Professional care and considerate treatment are your due.

 It’s about you